havelessbemore/circle-ds/docs/classes/CircularArrayList.md

 * No checks are made to see if the listener has already been added.
 Multiple calls with the same of event + listener combination will result in the listener being added and called multiple times.

-* By default, event listeners are invoked in the order they are added.
-The `prependListener()` method can be used as an alternative to add the event listener to the beginning of the listeners array.

 #### Parameters